Table of Contents

 Residential Cultivation Guidelines

 As a resident of Vancouver, you are allowed to grow a maximum of four cannabis plants per household.
 This limit applies regardless of the number of adults living in the home.
 It is essential to cultivate these plants in an area not visible from public spaces like streets or parks.
+Before starting, ensure that you have sourced high-quality marijuana seeds Vancouver to optimize your cultivation process and comply with regulations.

 You must ensure that the plants are not accessible to minors and are kept secure from unauthorized access.
 If you’re growing indoors, consider factors such as light, ventilation, and humidity to create an optimal environment for the seedlings.
 Proper monitoring helps prevent mold and pests, which can harm your plants.